-The Campbell University Bursar's Office is responsible for the reassessment of student account charges; however, it is the responsibility of the CUSOM Office of Financial Aid to ensure financial aid awards have been evaluated and reassessed accordingly.
-The Campbell University Bursar's Office reserves the right to hold refund of credit balances until the CUSOM Office of Financial Aid has evaluated and approved the release of funds awarded to students who withdraw from the University.
+The Campbell University Bursar's Office is responsible for the reassessment of student account charges and ensuring financial aid awards have been evaluated and reassessed accordingly.
+The Campbell University Bursar's Office reserves the right to hold refund of credit balances until they have evaluated and approved the release of funds awarded to students who withdraw from the University.

-Any student account balance resulting from a University withdrawal or separation is the responsibility of the student and subject to the collections process.
+Any student account balance resulting from a University withdrawal is the responsibility of the student and subject to the collections process.
 Students will not have grades entered on transcripts, or have transcripts available, if there is an outstanding balance owed the University.